tamucybersec/gctf-2020/reversing/root-power/README.md

 ### Hiding in the /etc/shadow?

+*This section ended up not actually helping us solve the challenge and was done concurrently with others in this section.
+If you're just looking for the solution, head to "Pacman tells all"*

 The first place anyone should think to go to get root access is the "shadow file" in `/etc/shadow`.
 This file contains the hashed password of all users in a linux system.
 In this case, we can get the hashed root password:

 ```console
 [root@gctf-root-power ~]# head -1 /etc/shadow